Title

 Timbre on the CL750 is brighter than the warmer natural sound of the BASIC but there is a great emphasis on detail and control with the CL750 with a very energetic vocal and treble response that really shows how rolled off the BASIC is in its final octave compared to the CL750.

-Those looking for a forward energetic treble response with plenty of top end extension, clarity and detail will pick the CL750.
+Those looking for a forward energetic treble response with plenty of top-end extension, clarity, and detail will pick the CL750.
 Those who want a smoother, darker more forgiving signature with plenty of low-end power should gravitate to the BASIC.

 Our Verdict

-The Oriveti BASIC isn’t quite a Primacy Jnr but it sure looks like one.
-It is packaged to just the same standards and benefits from the same knowledge in terms of build quality and accompanying accessories.
 You get plenty for your money at this price point but tonally you get something a little different, especially now that the new Primacy is out with a balanced and cleaner presentation and a spanking new 8-core cable.

-This is great IEM for trance, EDM, and some power rock but it won’t have the detailed chops for classics and intricate works.
+This is a great IEM for trance, EDM, and some power rock but it won’t have the detailed chops for classics and intricate works.
 Mind you I do not think that’s the point Oriveti is making with the BASIC.
-Do not think you are saving $200 by going for the BASIC over the Primacy.
-This is a different beast churning out a musical and fun sound for the discerning consumer rather than the enthusiastic audiophile.

-Technical Specifications
+ORIVETI BASIC Technical Specifications

 • Driver: Exclusive 10mm Dynamic Driver